 Measurements don't have to cover the whole machine state, but can also be restricted to single qubits or quantum registers.

-Consider two quantum registers with and qubits in the
+Consider two quantum registers with and

 state